chase1635321/tracktion_engine/README.md

  - Command to record a track many different times, detune slightly, and spread
  - Can use to integrate modular with stock plugins.
 Several computer inputs, each one can have an effects chain
  - Button to create sample library from modular patch
+ - Can auto export sample library to eurorack sampler module